 USE OF THE OFFICE PHONE SHALL BE LIMITED TO AN EMERGENCY OR WHEN A STUDENT IS ILL.

 Students may come to the office to use their cell phone, if given permission by teacher and office personnel.

-Use of personal electronic devices (i.e. cell phone, digital cameras, pagers, etc.) is restricted.
+Use of personal electronic devices (i.e. cell phone, digital cameras, pagers, etc) is restricted.
+They are also prohibited in any areas where there is an expectation of privacy (i.e. locker rooms, bathrooms, etc.).
 Students may use personal electronic devices in the common areas of the school before and after school, at lunch and during passing periods so long as they do not create a distraction or a disruption.
 Students should not use personal electronic devices during class time.
 All devices will remain off and out of sight during class time, unless given permission.
 Students using personal electronic devices during school hours, without permission will be subject to disciplinary action.

 Students are personally and solely responsible for the security of their personal electronic devices.
 The school district is not responsible for theft, loss or damage of a cell phone or any calls made on a cell phone.
-By bringing personal cell phone to school, students consent to having that phone searched by school officials when they have reasonable suspicion that such a search will reveal a violation of school rules.
+By bringing personal cell phones to school, students consent to having that phone searched by school officials when they have reasonable suspicion that such a search will reveal a violation of school rules.